 - An Internal Model approach better reflects the specific assets and therefore the market risk in the portfolio of NN Leven e.g. property risk, sovereign and other credit spread risks.
-In addition, the approach to the most significant non-market risks within NN Leven such as longevity (trend uncertainty) and expense risk (closed block treatment) is better tailored to the specific portfolio characteristics and statutory reserves set up according to local company law - In the case of Disability/Morbidity Risks, the product features and experience in the Dutch market are different from those in the wider European market, e.g. greater emphasis is placed on claimants returning to work in the Netherlands - The Standard Formula diversification assumptions do not recognise all the diversification of risks that exists in the NN Leven portfolios - The Internal Model accounts for the volatility adjuster in the liability discount rate by means of a dynamic volatility adjustment.
-Reference is made to section D.2 (in paragraph 'Matching and volatility adjustment, transitional measures and transitional risk-free interest rate term structure' on pages 20-21) for further information on NN Leven's 'Dynamic VOLA'
+In addition, the approach to the most significant non-market risks within NN Leven such as longevity (trend uncertainty) and expense risk (closed block treatment) is better tailored to the specific portfolio characteristics and statutory reserves set up according to local company law - In the case of Disability/Morbidity Risks, the product features and experience in the Dutch market are different from those in the wider European market, e.g. greater emphasis is placed on claimants returning to work in the Netherlands - The Standard Formula diversification assumptions do not recognise all the diversification of risks that exist in the NN Leven portfolios - The Internal Model accounts for the volatility adjustment by means of an approach recognizing the illiquidity of liabilities in the asset shocks.
+Reference is made to section D.2 (in paragraph 'Matching and volatility adjustment, transitional measures and transitional risk-free interest rate term structure') for further information on NN Leven's VOLA